IkeKap/StatsProject/README.md

 ![unit_circle](http://mathfaculty.fullerton.edu/mathews/n2003/montecarlopi/MonteCarloPiMod/Images/MonteCarloPiMod_gr_5.gif)

 The above is the unit circle inscribed inside a square.
-While it is technically possible to run the simulation with this figure, I decided not to for several reasons
+While it is technically possible to run the simulation with this figure, I decided not to for several reasons.

 1. This is a larger area and the resultant data would be equivalent to data acquired from a smaller segment
 2. It would be more difficult, in my view, to understand the visual representation